yandex-cloud/docs/en/managed-clickhouse/concepts/storage.md

 For more information about storage policies and their settings, see the [{{ CH }} documentation]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/#table_engine-mergetree-multiple-volumes).

+### Hybrid storage settings {#hybrid-storage-settings}

+A {{ mch-name }} cluster with enabled hybrid storage has the following settings:

+* `data_cache_enabled`: Lets you cache data requested from object storage in cluster storage.
+Defaults to `true` (enabled).

+   In this case, <q>cold</q> data requested from object storage is written to fast drives where data processing takes less time.

+* `data_cache_max_size`: Sets the maximum cache size (in bytes) allocated in cluster storage for data requested from object storage.
+The default value is `1073741824` (1 GB).
+* `move_factor`: Sets the minimum share of free space in cluster storage.
+If the actual value is less than this setting value, the data is moved to {{ objstorage-full-name }}.
+The minimum value is `0` and the maximum value is `1`.
+Defaults to `0.01`.

+   Data chunks to move are enqueued from the largest to the smallest value.
+Next, the amount of data chunks is moved that is equal to the value at which the `move_factor` condition is met.

+You can specify hybrid storage settings when [creating](../operations/cluster-create.md) or [updating](../operations/update.md#change-hybrid-storage) a cluster.

+For more information about setting up hybrid storage, see the [{{ CH }} documentation](https://clickhouse.com/docs/ru/engines/table-engines/mergetree-family/mergetree/#table_engine-mergetree-multiple-volumes).

-## Choice of storage type during cluster creation {#storage-type-selection}
+## Choice of disk type during cluster creation {#storage-type-selection}

-The number of hosts that can be created with a {{ CH }} cluster depends on the storage type selected:
+The number of hosts that can be created together with a {{ CH }} cluster depends on the type of disks selected:

-* When using local SSD storage (`local-ssd`), you can create a cluster with two or more hosts (a minimum of two hosts is required for fault tolerance).
+* If you use local SSD storage (`local-ssd`), you can create a cluster with two or more hosts (a minimum of two hosts is required for fault tolerance).
-* With `network-hdd` or `network-ssd` storage, you can add any number of hosts within the [current quota](./limits.md).
+* With network HDD `network-hdd` or network SSD `network-ssd` storage, you can add any number of hosts within the [current quota](./limits.md).
-* If you use non-replicated network SSD storage (`network-ssd-nonreplicated`), you can create a cluster with three or more hosts (to ensure fault tolerance, a minimum of three hosts is necessary).
+* If you use non-replicated network SSD storage (`network-ssd-nonreplicated`), you can create a cluster with three or more hosts (a minimum of three hosts is necessary to ensure fault tolerance).

 For more information about limits on the number of hosts per cluster, see [{#T}](./limits.md).